wsnewman/learning_ros/Part_5/baxter/baxter_jnt_traj_ctlr_client/README.md

 Alternatively, demonstrate use of the Jacobian to execute approximate Cartesian motions with:
 `rosrun baxter_jnt_traj_ctlr_client baxter_jnt_traj_ctlr_client_Jacobian_move`

-Can observe result by running:
+Can observe result as follows.
+Before running the Jacobian move, check gripper pose with:
 `rosrun tf tf_echo torso right_gripper`
-Then performing move, then run tf_echo again and compare the results.
+Then, after performing move,  run tf_echo again and compare the results.
 E.g., start from pre-pose position:
 `rosrun baxter_jnt_traj_ctlr_client baxter_jnt_traj_ctlr_client_pre_pose`

-Then move in x direction by 200mm (see lines 46 and 48 of baxter_jnt_traj_ctl_client_Jacobian_move.cpp) Observe motion in x dir, with little translation y,z and little reorientation.
+Then move in x direction by 200mm (see lines 46 and 48 of baxter_jnt_traj_ctl_client_Jacobian_move.cpp) Observe 200mm motion in x dir, with only small translation y,z and little reorientation.